itzShovon/todo_api/README.md

 # Laravel To-Do List
 This is a simple to-do list application built with Laravel framework.
-The application allows users to create, view, edit, and delete tasks.
+The application allows users to create, view, edit, complete, and delete tasks.
 The application is built using Laravel functionality like routing, controller model, etc.

 # Work Procedure
 1. Created an empty project.